GSA/ficam-pacs/pages/pacs_enterprise_pacs.md

 ### Current Government Directives for an Enterprise PACS

-**INSERT IMAGE HERE:** **Is this Figure 1.
-Architecture and Components of an Enterprise PACS Environment?** <!--"Enterprise PACS Management System" shown next to figure.
-Caption was separated from figure.-->
+**Figure 2.
+Architecture and Components of an Enterprise PACS Environment**

 Authoritative sources are connected to an in-place PACS over what is called the External Interface/Cardholder Provisioning System or a Centralized Enterprise PACS Management System.
 An Enterprise PACS management system can help reduce human error, reduce costs, and provide a unified view of all identities and their privileges.